zoesimmons/hs-intro-web-design-winning-hand-philly-springside-chestn-f924/README.md

 Get your styling situated by taking a look at `css/style.css`.
 You probably will want to mimic the styling used in the CSS from the id `ace`.
 Pay attention to the value of the `left` property in the CSS.
 If every card is positioned in the same place, then it's like stacking the cards on top of each other.
 The goal is to keep a distance of 5px between every single card.

+### Step 5: Done

+In order to get credit for finishing this lab, in Nitrous, in terminal in the directory of this lab enter `learn submit`.